-Keep in mind that it’s important to include an item from the meat and alternatives group from Canada’s Food Guide at every meal.
+It’s important to include an item from the meat and alternatives food group of Canada’s Food Guide at every meal.
 Below is a sample meal plan for increasing the protein and caloric intake of a person who weighs 150 lbs (68 kg).
-Use this as a guide and adjust to suit the needs of the person in your care who has a wound.
+Use this as a guide and make adjustments to suit the needs of the person in your care who has a wound.

-In addition to ensuring that meals contain the best balance of nutrients to heal wounds, there are other factors that can affect food intake:
+In addition to ensuring that meals contain the best balance of nutrients to promote wound healing, there are other factors that can affect food intake:

 - Can the person reach their food/feed themselves or do they need help?

-- Do they wear dentures to help with chewing the food, and if so do they fit properly without causing pain or falling out?
+- Do they wear dentures to help with chewing the food?
+If so, do they fit properly without causing pain or falling out?

-- Does the food need to be of a certain consistency e.g. soft, pureed etc.?
+- Does the food need to be a certain consistency (e.g. soft, pureed, etc.)?

 Here are some general nutritional guidelines to consider when preparing meals that promote wound healing for the person in your care: